Upcoming Events

 Stone Church Coffeehouse

-Silent Film Series
+Silent Film Series & Children’s Film Series

-Now in its 6th season, Silent Films at FCC draw a big audience for both its fall and spring programs.
+Silent Films at FCC draw a big audience for both its fall and spring programs.
 Accompanied as they were when first presented by improvised piano or pipe organ, FCC Silent Film series has shown such greats as King of Kings, The Hunchback of Notre Dame, The Phantom of the Opera, Dr. Jeckyl and Mr. Hyde, and Wings, as well as Buster Keaton comedies including The Cameraman, Sherlock, Jr., and The Navigator.

 Food Fest – Harvest Moon Bazaar

 As the holiday season rolls around and thoughts turn to food, gifts, and holiday merriment each year, FCC Bristol’s November Harvest Moon Bazaar fills the bill.
 Dozens of crafters from far and wide hone in on FCC to display their wares and a Silent Auction provides exciting finds at surprisingly low cost.
 Church members provide their famous wheel of Vermont cheddar cheese for sale.
 Hand-made crafts, a jolly encounter and photo with Santa, lovingly crafted Christmas wreathes and table decorations, plus our chef’s famous Lobster Rolls prepared for your pleasure!
-The COVID pandemic required some scaling down, but we were still able to provide take-out Lobster Rolls, a Bake Sale, Mini-Bazaar of crafts, and a Plant Sale.
-The Food Fest of take out dinners continued through December 2020, January and February 2021 with full dinner offerings of Chili, Pulled Pork, and Spaghetti on the menu.

 Cookie Walk